saltstack/salt-user-guide/docs/topics/scheduler.rst

             test: True
         - cron: '*/5 * * * *'

-This will remove job1 from the schedule.
+This will remove job1 from the schedule:

 .. code-block:: sls

     job1:
       schedule.absent: []

-This will disable job1 from the schedule.
+This will disable job1 from the schedule:

 .. code-block:: sls